 The name of the 2nd festival in 2019 (May 31 to June 3) was changed to "Tokyo International Film Festival for the Deaf."
 In addition to the screening of foreign films for the first time in Japan and the establishment of a section for films from around the world, internationalization was promoted through forums with visiting guests and the enhancement of information accessibility in accordance with the sign language of guests from overseas.
 The number of spectators increased to about 2,000, with the aim of creating an environment in which more people could enjoy the show.

-"As for the executive committee of the film festival, 70~80% of the members are deaf and 20~30% are hearing people, and we are working together with friends and professionals with skills.
-The main roles are director, accounting and voting, overseas relations, sign language interpretation, advertising, subtitle production, venue and information security.
-Listeners, regardless of whether they could speak sign language or not, were able to communicate smoothly through written communication and sign language interpretation.
-The fee for sign language interpretation is also covered by a subsidy from the Arts Council Tokyo.
-The overall schedule starts a year in advance of the festival, and the venue, Eurolive, is booked six months before the opening of bookings.
-All film festivals usually start selling tickets 2~3 weeks before the festival, but we start selling tickets 3 months in advance.
-Deaf audiences come from all over Japan, so the timing of information dissemination is set early.
-If you would like to gather Deaf participants, please let us know early."
-(Makihara)
+"As an executive committee for the film, 70~80% are deaf and 20~30% are listening, and we are working together with friends who have approached us and professionals with skills.
+The main roles include director, accounting and ticketing, overseas relations, sign language interpretation, publicity, subtitle production, venue, and information security.
+Regardless of whether the listener could sign language or not, communication was facilitated by text communication and sign language interpretation.
+The cost of sign language interpretation is also covered by a Arts Council Tokyo grant.
+The overall schedule will start preparing one year before the festival period, and the Euro Live will be held six months before the start of reservations.
+Ticket sales usually start 2~3 weeks before the festival, but we sell 3 months in advance.
+Deaf audiences gather from all over Japan, so the timing of information dissemination is set early.
+If you want to gather deaf participants, I think it would be a good idea to contact them as soon as possible."

 Yoko Yuyama, a Deaf person who has lived in the United States and worked for a foreign company, took on many of the roles for internationalization.